 Light Refreshments/ Cash Bar

-Please join us for this special screening of CHRISTOPHER PLUMMER: A MEMOIR a new documentary film featuring Christopher Plummer in conversation with Atom Egoyan.
+Thank you for joining us for this special screening of CHRISTOPHER PLUMMER: A MEMOIR a new documentary film featuring Christopher Plummer in conversation with Atom Egoyan.

 Thursday May 16

 6:30pm – Film Screening (90 Minutes)

 Hot Docs Ted Rogers Cinema

 506 Bloor Street West (just east of Bathurst Street)

 Producers Reception ($125);

 Or phone The Hot Docs Box Office at 416-637-3123

 New Online Exhibit